The Dorian mode is the next scale on your to-do list.

 The Dorian mode can be tough to hear in some situations.
 After all, it is only one note off from the Aeolian mode (natural minor) and the Mixolydian mode.
-Any rock or metal song that seems slightly too upbeat is usually a good candidate to be in Dorian.
-Usually the best place to focus is going to be the bass or the solo if you are unsure if it is the Dorian scale or the minor pentatonic.
+Any rock or metal song that seems slightly too “upbeat” is usually a good candidate to be in Dorian.
+Usually, the best place to focus is going to be the bass or the solo if you are unsure if it is the Dorian scale or the minor pentatonic.

 As you practice transcribing songs, try to look out for this major sixth in a minor musical context to identify songs using the Dorian Mode.
 As you find more and more examples of it in use, your ear will get more and more reliable at recognising it straight off.

-Want to become more musical? ♫
+Want to become more musical?

 Whether you want to sing in tune, play by ear, improvise, write your own songs, perform more confidently or just make faster progress, first you need to know where you're starting from.

 The Musicality Checklist will quickly reveal your personal musicality profile and how you can improve your natural musicianship.